 Nelson Peltz, Trian Fund Management CEO, says the market is more expensive than he would like it to be but still believes there are opportunities in individual names.

 CNBC's Andrew Ross Sorkin speaks to Nelson Peltz, Trian Fund Management CEO, about the complexity of DuPont's business and how simplification could help the company grow.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Crude was down on the day, nat gas sold off, as well.
-Gold was up, however, as traders look to Thursday's job report.
+Oil climbed on the day, as crude inventories were down 7.2 million barrels.

 CNBC's Andrew Ross Sorkin speaks to Nelson Peltz, Trian Fund Management CEO, about his investment in The Bank of New York Mellon.

 CNBC's Andrew Ross Sorkin speaks to Nelson Peltz, Trian Fund Management CEO, and Ken Moelis, Moelis & Company CEO, about the strategy of investor activism and the state of play on Herbalife.